Our skilled experts use the latest technologies and treatments to optimize patient care.

 GI motility is the muscle movement of the digestive system.
 It moves what you eat along the GI tract.
 Abnormal GI motility can affect the esophagus, stomach, small intestine, colon or anus.
 It can lead to symptoms that include difficulty swallowing, the sensation of food sticking in the chest or throat, chest pain, heartburn, nausea, vomiting, bloating, cramping, abdominal pain, constipation and diarrhea.
 Highlights of our program include:

 Dedicated team of motility experts: The program brings together experts in the scientific, clinical, psychological and nutritional aspects of motility disorders.
 We take a team approach to optimize and individualize the care of each patient.

 Collaborative care for progressive diseases: We partner with specialists in rheumatology and pulmonary medicine to treat people with scleroderma (a connective tissue disorder).
-Our team works with neurologists to provide GI care for people with Parkinson’s disease.
 We also collaborate with surgeons, speech language pathologists and otolaryngologists to treat swallowing disorders (dysphagia).